-Elect the officers of the Company (except that the Human Resources Committee is authorized to elect all officers of the Company other than the Chairperson of the Board, the Chief Executive Officer, the President, the Chief Operating Officer, and the Chief Financial Officer) and appraise, advise, stimulate and, if deemed necessary or desirable, change top management.
+Elect the officers of the Company (except that the Human Resources Committee is authorized to elect all officers of the Company other than the Chairperson, the Chief Executive Officer, the President, the Chief Operating Officer, and the Chief Financial Officer) and appraise, advise, stimulate and, if deemed necessary or desirable, change top management.

-Annually appoint a slate of directors for approval of the shareholders.
+Annually appoint a slate of director nominees for shareholder approval.
 Between annual meetings, elect new directors to fill vacancies on the Board or add new Board members.